OctoPrint/OctoPrint-Slic3r/README.md

 # Slic3r plugin for OctoPrint

+**WARNING**

-This plugin has been successfully tested for Slicer's stable versions 1.1.7 and 1.2.9 under a Raspberry Pi, so be careful when using it under another OS.
+This plugin has been successfully tested for the following cases:</br>
+1. Linux: Slic3r's stable versions 1.1.7 and 1.2.9 (tests done under a Raspberry Pi 2, but it should work for other Linux distributions).</br>
+2. Windows: Slic3r works for version 1.2.9, not doing it for version 1.1.7.

 ## Setup